 - 1. Membranes must be installed according to the manufacturer's published instructions, details and installation techniques.
 Regardless of the instructions, the following standards prevail: - 1.
 All membrane openings at eaves, walls, vents, etc. must be sealed during application to prevent moisture from entering roofing or between plies of stripping. - 2.
 Except for the application of picture-framing techniques (see below under 10.3.3 Alternative Approaches to Membrane Flashing), both the base and cap membranes must be installed in a parallel direction (not perpendicular to each other). - 3.
 Both the base and cap membranes of a 2-ply un-granulated membrane assembly must be installed separately.
 Installation "shingle fashion" (i.e., 50% lap) is not acceptable except where membrane "back nailing" is required. - 4.
 Membranes should be installed beginning at the lowest point of the roof. - 5.
 When a roof system installed on a concrete deck or topping is uninsulated, the base membrane must be vented in order to mitigate the effects of vapour drive from the concrete. - 6.
-All membranes must - 1. overlap adjacent membranes (side laps) at least 75 mm (3") - 2. overlap the end of the next membrane run at least 150 mm (6") angle-cut the selvedge corner of the underlying membrane as required by the membrane manufacturer - 3. be offset from adjacent membrane end laps by at least 300 mm (12")
+All membranes must - 1. overlap adjacent membranes (side laps) at least 75 mm (3"). - 2. overlap the end of the next membrane run at least 150 mm (6") angle-cut the selvedge corner of the underlying membrane as required by the membrane manufacturer. - 3. be offset from adjacent membrane end laps by at least 300 mm (12"). - 4. be installed so that cap membrane end laps are located at least 900 mm (36") from the centre of any roof field drain, except where drain sumps are employed. - 7.
+When membranes are mechanically fastened, side laps must be at least 100 mm (4") and cover the fastener plate by at least 50 mm (2"). - 8.

-For reference, see the 2-ply SBS modified bitumen membrane layout diagram.

-- 7. When membranes are mechanically fastened, side laps must be at least 100 mm (4") and cover the fastener plate by at least 50 mm (2"). - 8.
 Ensure seams are fully bonded, both along the sides at and the ends of membrane runs: - 1.
 All base membrane field seams, regardless of the type of application, must be "buttered" before the end of the working day. - 2.
 All cap membranes must exhibit continuous visible bitumen bleed-out along seam edges. - 3.
-Cap membrane runs must be offset from the base field membrane seams, according to the membrane manufacturer's published instructions, and centred over drains. - 2.
-Any roof areas less than 1:16 (3⁄4" in 12") require 2 ply membrane assemblies. - 3.
-At roof slope transitions locations where slopes of less than 1:16 (3⁄4" in 12") meet steeper slopes a 2-ply membrane assembly must extend 900 mm (36") beyond the lower sloped roof transition point. - 4.
+Cap membrane runs must be offset from the base field membrane seams, according to the membrane manufacturer's published instructions, and centred over drains. - 9.
+Single ply modified bituminous membranes - 1. must comply with the requirements listed in the table above (see 9.2.1 Composition, Thickness and Selection). - 2. require a minimum slope of 1:16 (3/4" in 12"). - 2.
+Any roof areas less than 1:16 (3/4" in 12") require 2 ply membrane assemblies. - 3.
+At roof slope transitions locations where slopes of less than 1:16 (3⁄4" in 12") meet steeper slopes, a 2-ply membrane assembly must extend 900 mm (36") beyond the lower sloped roof transition point. - 4.
 Installation during cold weather must follow the membrane manufacturer's guidelines for storage and membrane conditioning. - 5.
 At the end of a day, or when installation must be stopped because of circumstance (such as inclement weather), the base membrane of a conventionally insulated roof assembly must be temporarily and continuously sealed to envelope the insulation and other components enclosed below the 2-ply membrane system.
-Care must be taken to seal all possible points by which water might enter the new roof assembly. - 6.
-All installed membranes must be protected from splashed or dripped primer used to enhance adhesion of self-adhering membranes, as the primer may damage the membranes and cause leaks.
+Care must be taken to seal all possible points by which water might enter the new roof assembly.

+6. All installed membranes must be protected from splashed or dripped primer used to enhance adhesion of self-adhering membranes, as the primer may damage the membranes and cause leaks.
 This standard also applies to work by other trades, who may use primers for self-adhering membranes typically installed on walls or around doors, windows or other wall penetrations.